vinaykumarhs2020/CarND-Advanced-Lane-Lines/submission/project_report.md

 #### 1. Provide an example of a distortion-corrected image.

 Below image shows an example of camera calibration and undistorting images.
-First image is a undistortion of one of calibraion images and second one shows a road image.
+First image is a undistortion of one of calibraion images:

 ![cali](../output_images/calib.png)

+Undistortion of road image:

 ![calib_road](../output_images/calib_road.png)